 I check-in at the beautiful Shangrila detoxification center (that means ‘earthly paradise’) at 1pm.

-The center is very basic and consist of a land property with few bungalows, on the side of the hill above Pai, where the majestic White Buddha statue is located overlooking the foggy valley.
+The center is very basic and consists of a land property with few bungalows, on the side of the hill above Pai, where the majestic White Buddha statue is located overlooking the foggy valley.

-I get accommodated in a basic bungalow with a double bed with mosquito net, and a bathroom that I’ll quickly familiarize with,
+I get accommodated in a basic bungalow with a double bed with mosquito net, and a bathroom that I’ll quickly familiarize with.

 I follow the instructions to the letter and by 4pm I’m having a violent diarrhea attack that holds me on the toilet for a while.